Vresod/legacyweb/README.md

 ### Home Page

 This part of the site is where you land when you go to [the site](https://vresod.github.io).
-Not alot much can be said except for the inclusion of a small Q&A.
+Not  much can be said except for the inclusion of a small Q&A.

 ### Downloads